-While awaiting a reply, we urge that all necessary interim measures be taken to halt the alleged violations and prevent their re-occurrence and in the event that the investigations support or suggest the allegations to be correct, to ensure the accountability of any person(s) responsible for any alleged violations.
+While awaiting a reply, we urge that all necessary interim measures be taken to halt the alleged violations and prevent their re-occurrence and in the event that the investigations support or suggest the allegations to be correct, to ensure the accountability of any person(s) responsible for the alleged violations.

-We are considering to publicly express our concerns in the near future as, in our view, the information in our possession appears to be sufficiently reliable to indicate a matter warranting serious attention.
+We may publicly express our concerns in the near future as, in our view, the information at hand is sufficiently reliable to indicate a matter warranting serious attention.
 We also believe that the wider public should be alerted to the potential human rights implications of these allegations.
-Any public statement on our part will indicate that we have been in contact with your Excellency's Government's to clarify the issue/s in question.
+Any public expression of concern on our part will indicate that we have been in contact with your Excellency's Government's to clarify the issue/s in question.